Yoga at the Museum

 Everyone is welcome to Lucy’s classes and she teaches a fully instructed class that doesn’t require any prior knowledge of yoga (so great for beginners), and if you need adaptions for fitness level, injury or health conditions, that’s fine too.

-For those with more yoga experience this is a chance to try a new style, one that focuses on your physical, mental and emotional wellbeing.
+For those with more yoga experience, this is a chance to try a new style, one that focuses on your physical, mental and emotional wellbeing.
 It draws on traditions of Tai Chi, Qi Gong and Pilates and challenges through slower, flowing movements that allow the mind to release the chatter and stress.

 What is Dru Yoga?

 Lucy’s style is called Dru Yoga and has been described thus: “Dru Yoga seems to be all about restoration and inclusiveness.
-Movements are slow, deliberate and therapeutic, and focus is very much on establishing a mind-body connection to enhance overall feelings of relaxation.
+Movements are slow, deliberate and therapeutic, and the focus is very much on establishing a mind-body connection to enhance overall feelings of relaxation.
 You are encouraged to reach the stage you are able to, working with and accepting your abilities, rather than fighting your natural capabilities, trying to show off, and slipping a disc.”

 Where does the yoga happen?

-The lunchtime yoga sessions will take place in the Broderick Hall – the centre piece of the City Museum.
+The lunchtime yoga sessions will take place in the Broderick Hall – the centerpiece of the City Museum.
 We will have private access to this space and can lay out our yoga mats on the map of Leeds, whilst looking up into the domed ceiling and soaking the grandeur in!